-Winfield is an old mining town tucked away in the San Isabel National Forest, outside Buena Vista.
+Winfield, CO is an old mining town tucked away in the San Isabel National Forest, outside Buena Vista.
 There are several original buildings, including a school house.

 It’s relatively easy to west of Clear Creek Reservoir on County Road 390 in Chaffee County.
 Go west at Granite, CO, north of Buena Vista on Highway 285.

 It was founded on 120 acres at the junction of the north and south forks of Clear Creek.
 Lots of 50×100 were free to anyone who desired to build there.

 A cabin was built as early at 1861 with the first prospecting done in 1867.
 Winfield reached its heyday around 1890 when some 1500 folks lived in town.